bob-fornal/work-notes/Media/Quotes/Strength.md

 # Strength

 > You don't always have to be strong.
 Sometimes you need to scream, cuss, throw shit, or have a really good cry.
-But you always, always, always, need to pull yourself back together, then go back to being the badass you were meant to be - Unknown
+But you always, always, always, need to pull yourself back together, then go back to being the badass you were meant to be. - Unknown

+> All our dreams can come true, if we have the courage to pursue them. - Walt Disney